Being a self-published author requires a lot of hard work but offers great rewards

 They must also:

-- Pay all the preceding vendors before any money comes in
+- Pay all the above vendors before any money comes in.

-- Set up a business and all that is entailed, including licensing, legal structure, payment of taxes and fees, completing required forms and reports, and so forth
+- Set up a business and all that it entails, including licensing, legal structure, payment of taxes and fees, completing required forms and reports, and so forth